 Director of Operations & Executive Chef

 Heather Nace is originally from Baltimore, MD and holds a B.S. in Culinary Nutrition from Johnson & Wales University with a degree in Culinary Nutrition in May 2018.
 After completing her senior internship at GCCM, she accepted a full-time position in Fall 2018 and moved to New Orleans.
 As the Director of Operations, she is able to combine her experience of running a small business for twelve years with her knowledge of food and nutrition.
 She provides leadership for medical student and community programming, clinic operations, and special events.
-Heather is also continuing to pursue her nutrition education through the completion of a dietetic internship with the goal of becoming a registered dietitian by Fall 2020.
+Heather is also continuing to pursue her nutrition education through the completion of a dietetic internship with the goal of becoming a registered dietitian by early 2021.
 She looks forward to continuing to inspire others to achieve better health by sharing her knowledge and passions for food, nutrition education, and cooking.

 Chef Katie Pedroza